isc-konstanz/scisys/README.md

-## TH-E Core
+## TH-E Data

-This repository provides a set of core functions for several projects of ISC Konstanz.
+This repository provides a set of data processing functions for several projects of ISC Konstanz.
 More detailed information and specifics about how to use the package will be added here in the future.